-In terms of gameplay this is a relatively light dungeon crawler, and is less rules heavy than Descent 2nd edition and Sword & Sorcery.
-Enemies do have different attributes and skills, but the game is very much set out before your start and there is no story telling on the way such as with Silver Tower or Sword & Sorcery.
-It does scale well for the hero numbers, with variable mob numbers and health points which will help it get played with different sized groups, and will work as a solo experience.
+In terms of gameplay this is a relatively light dungeon crawler, and is less rules heavy than even Descent 2nd edition.
+Enemies do have different attributes and skills, but the game board is set out before your start and there is no story telling on the way such as with Silver Tower or Sword & Sorcery.
+It does scale well for the hero numbers, with variable mob numbers and health points, which will help it get played with different sized groups, and will also work as a solo experience.